July 13 – August 24th, 2015

 The JSS in Civita Master Class should not be confused with the ever more ubiquitous plein-air workshops.
 The Master Class is rugged – student output is inquiry based and intensive.
 Faculty input is challenging, delving into weighty considerations of pictorial language as well as frequent direct challenges to one’s existing ideas and approaches to painting and practice.
 Faculty give on-site individual critique and group critiques usually twice a week, with an all-day final crit at the end of the 6-week session.
 Students work on their own in great part and are encouraged to be ambitious in setting out on a days’ work.
 The impact of the Master Class is cumulative in terms of the learning curve.
 For this reason, we urge those who desire an optimal experience – one that will sustain them – to enroll for the full 6-week session.
 If this is not possible, we suggest 4 weeks.
 The minimum stay with the Master Class is 2 weeks.
 For a more fundamentally supervised and shorter-term experience we suggest choosing one of our excellent Affiliate Faculty courses.

-JSS Master Class Guest of Honor for summer 2015 will be Ann Gale.
-Ann will be in residence July 13th – August 3rd.
-(An interview with Ann Gale will be appearing on this website in the near future).
+JSS in Civita Master Class Guest of Honor for summer 2016 will be Susan Lichtman.
+Susan will be our instructor-in-residence July 11th – August 1st.
 Yedidya Hershberg and Yael Scalia will assist with Master Class instruction.
-The session of the Master Class will run from July 13 – August 24, 2015, and will offer a knock-out line-up of excursions: the Piero della Francesca Trail of Arezzo, San Sepolcro & Urbino, Naples, Rome, Florence, Assisi and Bologna.
+The full session Master Class will run from July 11 – August 22, 2016, and will offer a knock-out line-up of excursions: the Piero della Francesca Trail of Arezzo, San Sepolcro & Urbino, Siena, Naples, Rome, Florence, Assisi and Bologna.

 Master Class application by portfolio review only.